fbpx

 1. Employee onboarding

 So much paperwork!
 There are so many tasks involved in employee onboarding that the person in charge often gets fed up.
-Right from filling forms to setting up bank accounts, there is so much that missing out on a couple is very common.
+Right from filling out forms to setting up bank accounts, there is so much that missing out on a couple is very common.
 The endless paperwork often causes frustration as well.

 Business process management (BPM) technologies solve this headache by smoothening the process and ensuring that every task gets done.